ghecko/libsigrokdecoder_spi-tpm/README.md

 # libsigrokdecoder_spi-tpm

-libsigrok stacked Protocol Decoder for TPM 2.0 transactions from an SPI bus.
+libsigrok stacked Protocol Decoder for TPM 2.0 & TPM 1.2 transactions from an SPI bus.
 BitLocker Volume Master Key (VMK) is automatically extracted.

 ## How to use